 It should be noted that both the 12% of original value method and the one-third method have been repealed for income tax purposes.

-If you are registered for GST you are able to claim an input tax credit on your insurance payments that are made for business purposes.
+If you are registered for GST, you can claim an input tax credit on your insurance payments that are made for business purposes.

-You are able to claim input credits on the purchase of replacement items or on the repair of an item damaged.
+You can claim input credits on the purchase of replacement items or on the repair of an item damaged.

-Where an employee does make a contribution towards the benefit and the employer is registered for GST that contribution will be deemed to include GST.
+Where an employee makes a contribution towards the benefit and the employer is registered for GST that contribution will be deemed to include GST.